Relintai/pandemonium_engine_docs/tutorials/physics/interpolation/using_physics_interpolation.md

 Setting the transform of objects only within physics ticks allows the automatic interpolation to deal with transforms *between* physics ticks, and ensures the game will run the same whatever machine it is run on.
 As a bonus, this also reduces CPU usage if the game is rendering at high FPS, since AI logic (for example) will no longer run on every rendered frame.

+Note:
-.. note:: If you attempt to set the transform of interpolated objects *outside* the physics tick, the calculations for the interpolated position will be incorrect, and you will get jitter.
+ If you attempt to set the transform of interpolated objects *outside* the physics tick, the calculations for the interpolated position will be incorrect, and you will get jitter.
 This jitter may not be visible on your machine, but it *will* occur for some players.
 For this reason, setting the transform of interpolated objects should be avoided outside of the physics tick.
 Godot will attempt to produce warnings in the editor if this case is detected.

 .. tip:: This is only a *soft-rule*.
 There are some occasions where you might want to teleport objects outside of the physics tick (for instance when starting a level, or respawning objects).
 Still, in general, you should be applying transforms from the physics tick.